The History of Kombucha

-Traditionally, Kombucha use has spread (for over 2000 years) by the passing of Kombucha Cultures from family to family, and amongst friends.
-Kombucha Tea has been a large part of Russian culture as well as Chinese and Egyptian for literally 1000’s of years, but I”m sure there are many other cultures with a long radiant history of vibrant health.
+Kombucha has been a large part of Russian, Chinese, and Egyptian, culture for 1000’s of years.
+There are many other cultures with a long radiant history of vibrant health.

-We today in the modern world are so frequently deprived of these basic and essential living nutrients and many of us are eating dead food that has little or no nutritional value.
+We are so frequently deprived of these basic and essential living nutrients and many of us are eating dead food that has little or no nutritional value.

-Diet is essential to attaining vibrant health in this lifetime.
-The culture of Kombucha is built on developing and improving health as well as building up the body’s defenses to keep you that way.
+Diet is essential to vibrant health.
+Kombucha is built on developing and improving health as well as building up the body’s natural defenses.